Photon-HDF5/photon-hdf5/docs/phdata.rst

 - **num_spectral_ch**: (integer) number of distinct detection spectral channels.
-For example, in a 2-color smFRET experiment there are 2 detection spectral channels (donor and acceptor) so this value is 2.
+For example, in a 2-color smFRET experiment there are 2 detection spectral channels (donor and acceptor), therefore its value is 2.
-  When there is only a single detection channel or all the channels receive the same spectral band this value is 1.
+  When there is a single detection channel or all channels detect the same spectral band, its value is 1.

 - **num_polarization_ch**: (integer) number of distinct detection polarization channels.
-For example, in polarization anysotropy measurements this value is 2.
+For example, in polarization anysotropy measurements, its value is 2.
-  When there is only a single detection channel or all the channels receive the same polarization (even when no polarization selection is performed) this value is 1.
+  When there is a single detection channel or all channels detect the same polarization (including when no polarization selection is performed) its value is 1.

-- **num_split_ch**: (integer) number of distinct detection channels that receive the same spectral band **and** polarization state.
-For example, when a non-polarizing beam-splitter is employed in the detection path, this value is 2.
-When no polarization- and spectral-insensitive splitting is performed this value is 1.
+- **num_split_ch**: (integer) number of distinct detection channels detecting the same spectral band **and** polarization state.
+For example, when a non-polarizing beam-splitter is employed in the detection path, its value is 2.
+When no splitting is performed, its value is 1.

-- **modulated_excitation**: (boolean) *True* (i.e. 1) if there is any form of
-  excitation modulation either in wavelength (like in μs-ALEX or PAX) or in polarization.
+- **modulated_excitation**: (boolean) *True* (or 1) if there is any form of excitation modulation either in the wavelength space (as in μs-ALEX or PAX) or in the polarization space.
 This field is also *True* for pulse-interleaved excitation (PIE) or ns-ALEX measurements.

-- **lifetime**: (boolean) *True* (i.e. 1) if the measurements includes a *nanotimes* array of (usually sub-ns resolution) photon arrival times respect to a laser pulse (like in TCSPC measurements).
+- **lifetime**: (boolean) *True* (or 1) if the measurements includes a *nanotimes* array of (usually sub-ns resolution) photon arrival times with respect to a laser pulse (as in TCSPC measurements).

-- **excitation_wavelengths**: (array of floats) list of excitation wavelengths (center wavelength if broad-band) in increasing order.
-Units are in *meters*.
+- **excitation_wavelengths**: (array of floats) list of excitation wavelengths (center wavelength if broad-band) in increasing order (unit: *meter*).

-- **excitation_cw**: (array of booleans) for each excitation source, this field indicates whether it is continuous wave (CW), *True*, or pulsed, *False*.
+- **excitation_cw**: (array of booleans) for each excitation source, this field indicates whether excitation is continuous wave (CW), *True*, or pulsed, *False*.
-  The order of excitation sources is the same as in ``excitation_wavelengths`` and it is in increasing order of wavelengths.
+  The order of excitation sources is the same as that in ``excitation_wavelengths`` and is in increasing order of wavelengths.

-The following fields are optional and not necessarly relevant for each particular experiment.
-If not-relevant these fields are omitted.
+The following fields are optional and not necessarly relevant for all experiments.
+If irrelevant, these fields are (**or can be?**) omitted.

 - **excitation_polarizations**: (arrays of floats) list of polarization angles (in degrees) for each excitation source.
-  The order of excitation sources is the same as in ``excitation_wavelengths`` and it is in increasing order of wavelengths.
+  The order of excitation sources is the same as in ``excitation_wavelengths`` and is in increasing order of wavelengths.

-- **excitation_powers**: (array of floats) excitation power in *Watts* for each excitation source.
+- **excitation_powers**: (array of floats) excitation power in *Watts* for each excitation source (**this should really be an intensity and should be expressed in Watts/m^2**).

 - **detection_wavelengths**: (arrays of floats) reference wavelengths (in *meters*) for each detection spectral band.